Bohr sets in sumsets III: expanding difference sets and almost Bohr sets: Introduction

 \begin{definition} Let $G$ be a discrete abelian group.
 A set $S \subseteq G$ is called a \emph{$\DiffBohr$} set if for every $A \subseteq G$ with $d^*(A) > 0$, the sumset $A - A + S$ contains a Bohr set. \end{definition} In the definition above, $\mathcal{D}$ stands for ``difference sets'', and $\mathcal{B}$ for ``Bohr sets''.

 \begin{question} Which sets $S \subseteq G$ are $\DiffBohr$? \end{question}

-We will see that the class of $\DiffBohr$ sets occupies a new niche in the hierarchy of recurrence properties, which include sets of recurrence, van der Corput sets, and many others that arise from the dynamical approaches to additive combinatorics.
+Theorems \ref{th:SpectralSumDifference_intro}, \ref{cor:Specific-intro_main}, \ref{mainthm:difference_set_not_DF}, and \ref{th:SpectralSumDifference} below address this question.
+We will see that the class of $\DiffBohr$ sets occupies a new niche in the hierarchy of recurrence properties, which includes sets of recurrence, van der Corput sets, and others considered in dynamical approaches to additive combinatorics.

 Our first result provides a sufficient condition for a set to be $\DiffBohr$.
 The definition of \emph{$\KMF$-mean}, which we postpone to \cref{sec:def_notation}, isolates the properties used in Kamae and Mend{\`e}s France's generalization \cite{Kamae_France78} of the Furstenberg-S{\'a}rk{\"o}zy theorem \cite{Furstenberg77, Sarkozy78}.